Why is my account locked?

 Once locked, you will not be able to sign in to your account, even with the correct password.
 To unlock your account because you exceeded the number of guesses you were allowed:

-Click the Forgot Password button underneath the password field.
-The Reset your password page appears.
+- Click the Forgot your password button above the password field.
+The Password reset request page appears.

 - Click on the password reset link in the emailed instructions that the system sends you.
 The Reset Your Password page appears.

-- Click the Reset Password button.
+- Click the Send Temporary Password button.
 The system sends you a temporary password to the email address you supplied.

 - Using the temporary password you receive, log in to your account.
 The controls to create a new password appear.

-- Fill out the Reset Password controls as follows:
+- Fill out the Reset Password fields as follows:

-- In the Current Password field, type the temporary password that the system emailed to you when you requested a password reset.
+- In the Current Password field, enter the temporary password that the system emailed to you when you requested a password reset.

-- In the New Password field, type a new password to replace the temporary password you were sent.
+- In the New Password field, enter a new password to replace the temporary password you were sent.

-- In the Confirm Password field, type the new password a second time to confirm it.
+- In the Confirm Password field, enter the new password a second time to confirm it.

-- Click the Change Password button.
+- Click the Save button.
 The system changes your password and logs you into your account.

 I am using two-factor authentication.
 How can I access my account?